morre95/NpgsqlWrapper/README.md

 # NpgsqlWrapper
-This is a wrapper from Npgsql: [Npgsql](https://github.com/npgsql/npgsql)
+This is a wrapper for Npgsql: [Npgsql](https://github.com/npgsql/npgsql)

 ## Getting Started